bigomics/omicsplayground-doc/dataprep/datachecks.rst

 +---------------+-----------------+------------------------+

 .. note::
-    We cannot garantee that special characters (+, -, *, /, %, etc..) and empty space will work in all Omics Playground modules, so we recommend substituting them for underscore '_'.
+    We cannot guarantee that special characters (+, -, *, /, %, etc..) and empty space will work in all Omics Playground modules, so we recommend substituting them with underscore '_'.

 **Check #2** Avoid starting your sample, phenotype or contrast names with special characters like (+, -, *, /, %, etc..).
 While the platform will accept these characters, they may be converted into a standard symbol like X. For example, if we label the sample.csv country column as `%country`, we will see X.country in some analysis in Omics Playground.

-**Check #3** Make sure you have samples, counts and contrasts in your filenames.
+**Check #3** Make sure you have the words 'samples', 'counts' and 'contrasts' in the corresponding filenames.
 For example, we accept experiment23_samples.csv, samples_experiment23.csv, but not experiment23.csv as sample input.

 **Check #4**.
 Define intervals instead of using numeric phenotypes.
 The platform does not cope with continuous numeric variables for phenotypes yet.
 To avoid that, our coders added a filter that flags phenotypes names “Time” or “Age” as unacceptable.
 The same applies for other continuous variables, such as height, weight, length, etc.